MTC History

 MTC’s first Challenge grant from the National Endowment for the Arts spurred the organization’s efforts to raise funds from all sectors, as every dollar raised was partially matched by the NEA.

-World Premiere of Ain’t Misbehavin’, a revue of Fats Waller’s songs directed by Richard Maltby, Jr. in MTC’s Cabaret, with Nell Carter, Andre DeShields, and Irene Cara.
-The show moves to Broadway and wins the Tony Award for Best Musical, marking MTC’s first high profile musical success.
+World premiere of Ain’t Misbehavin’, a revue of Fats Waller’s songs directed by Richard Maltby, Jr. in MTC’s Cabaret, with Nell Carter, André DeShields, and Irene Cara.
+The show moves to Broadway and wins the Tony Award for Best Musical, marking MTC’s first high-profile musical success.

-American Premiere of Athol Fugard’s Statements After an Arrest Under the Immorality Act.
+American premiere of Athol Fugard’s Statements After an Arrest Under the Immorality Act.

 1980s